Experts call for changes in KiwiSaver rules to help home buyers

 As housing prices rise in New Zealand, there have been calls for KiwiSaver regulations to be relaxed.

-KiwiSaver has helped thousands of New Zealanders own their first home in the past few years.
-Despite this, some people want the rules further relaxed to help others get into the housing market.
+KiwiSaver has helped thousands of New Zealanders own their first home in the recent years.
+Despite this, some people are calling for further relaxation of the rules to help others enter the housing market.

-A recent Newsroom article showed some experts expressing their opinion about how it could be changed for the better.
-These expert’s opinions are ones that will be talked about and quoted below.
+A recent Newsroom article highlighted some experts expressing their opinion on how it could be improved.
+These experts’ opinions will be discussed in this article.

-Janet Harris, a mortgage advisor, is one person who believes rules should be changed.
+Janet Harris, a mortgage advisor, believes rules should be changed.

-She told Newsroom that some people who have withdrawn money from their KiwiSaver account to buy a house are unable to keep their first home.
-As a result, they should be able to have a second go at withdrawing money from their KiwiSaver account to buy property.
+She told Newsroom that some people who have used their KiwiSaver funds to buy their first home are unable to keep it.
+As a result, she believes they should be able to have a second go at withdrawing money from their KiwiSaver account to buy property.
+She explained that the circumstances can vary widely, such as a relationship breakup or a business failure that forces someone to sell their home to pay off debts.

-At the moment, New Zealand law allows someone who has previously owned or currently owns property to withdraw their KiwiSaver funds to buy a home.
+At the moment, New Zealand law allows someone who has previously owned or currently owns property to withdraw their KiwiSaver funds to buy their first home.
 However, one must fall under the limited number of exceptions to be eligible.

 These exceptions include if the property you owned was leasehold land, or if instead of holding the property in your name, you owned shares in a company that owned the land.
 Depending on whether you meet the exceptions or not, you may need to apply to Kāinga Ora to confirm you are in the same position as a first home buyer.